-Save and except for the rights issue undertaken by the Company in 2023, which was announced on 16 March 2023, there has been no change in the issued share capital of the Company during the year.
 The capital structure of the Group consists of bank and other borrowings, net of bank balances and cash and equity attributable to Shareholders of the Group comprising issued share capital and reserves.
 The issued share capital of the Group comprises ordinary Shares only.
-Total equity of the Group amounted to approximately HK\$294.84 million as at 31 December 2023 (2022: approximately HK\$287.37 million).
-For further details in relation to the rights issue, please refer to the paragraph headed "The Rights Issue and Use of Proceeds" in this report below.
+Total equity of the Group amounted to approximately HK\$286.85 million as at 31 December 2024 (2023: approximately HK\$294.84 million).
+During the Year, the Group did not hold or sell any treasury shares.